SijithTriassic/table-app/README.md

 # TableApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.6.

 `ngx-app-table` is an Angular component for presenting table with data and its controls.
 This component provides following features.

 ### Input Properties